Beyond the Top 250: IMDb Staff's Favorite Moviesby IMDb-Editors | created - 16 Mar 2016 | updated - 29 Mar 2016 | Public

 38. My Fair Lady (1964)

 G | 170 min | Drama, Family, Musical

-A snobbish phonetics professor agrees to a wager that he can take a flower girl and make her presentable in high society.
+Snobbish phonetics Professor Henry Higgins agrees to a wager that he can make flower girl Eliza Doolittle presentable in high society.

 This one should be up there with 'Breakfast at Tiffany's.'
 Both of these films are fun, funny, heartwarming and poignant.
 Love them!
 (Unnati Sethi)